D-TACQ/ACQ400_MDSplus_TREESUPPORT/CREATE_TR_README.md

 # Code installation

 There are a few repositories that will need to be installed first.
-The relevant repositories should be installed in ~/PROJECTS/, or using yum and pip.
+The relevant repositories should be installed in ~/PROJECTS/.
 To create a ~/PROJECTS/ folder just run the following code:

 The PC should have MDSplus installed in the normal way at /usr/local/mdsplus

 ## Clone the tree support repository

-The tree support repository offers the user some options for installing the device code.
-If the user already has an MDSplus installation on the centos machine they want to use then the user can patch in the device code.
-If the user is installing on a fresh machine then they could choose to install from the MDSplus-alpha repo vs the stable repo and the new device code will be installed.
-To clone the tree support repo run the following code:

     git clone https://github.com/D-TACQ/ACQ400_MDSplus_TREESUPPORT.git ~/PROJECTS/